 Safety and community support are crucial

-> It goes without saying that the goal of fast-casual restaurants will be to put their customers’ minds at ease when dining out again.
+It goes without saying that the goal of fast-casual restaurants will be to put their customers’ minds at ease when dining out again.
 That means your sanitation precautions should remain in the spotlight even post-vaccine.
 You won’t need overly harsh restrictions, but you want to ensure your customers’ safety at all times.
-Although we will return to a more familiar form of fast-casual dining, it will be helpful (and expected) to keep safety measures in place.
+Although we will return to a more familiar form of fast-casual dining, it will be helpful (and expected) to keep safety measures in place through spring.

-> In addition to safety, customers are thinking more about communities as a result of the past year.
+In addition to safety, customers are thinking more about community as a result of the past year.
 Communities came together during the worst of the pandemic, and have changed the way businesses interact with each other.
 Customers want to give their hard-earned money to business owners that care about a larger cause.
 You might try teaming up with other businesses in your area to show your community that you have their backs through good times and bad.
 Some ideas include:

-> - Join other restaurants to create a local restaurant dining program: Charge diners a small fee for a punch card that offers them a discount or freebie at participating local restaurants to encourage them to dine out.
+- Join other restaurants to create a local restaurant dining program: Charge patrons a small fee for a punch card that offers them a discount or freebie at participating local restaurants to encourage them to dine out.

-> - Attend local fairs, concerts, or events as a pop-up booth or food truck to increase sales and show patrons that your business is as strong as ever and ready for a new season.
+- Attend local fairs, concerts, or events as a pop-up booth or food truck to increase sales and show patrons that your business is as strong as ever and ready for a new season.

 With a deployed vaccine and dine-in capability restored, restaurants will benefit from the technology upgrades they are making or have already made.
 The pandemic has fast-tracked restaurant tech advancements, ranging from menus available via QR code to ordering kiosks to the use of tablets for line-busting ordering and payment, particularly in outdoor seating areas.